 Perhaps the meeting you want to join is password protected.
 If that is the case, you will not be able to get in until you enter the correct password.
 Keep in mind clicking a link to the meeting might lead to a situation where your connection is rejected.
 But you can always try manually joining the Zoom ID in the Zoom app window.

 Sometimes, security software like an antivirus tool or firewall may block genuine software or programs.
 In case a security software tool has blocked Zoom, you can’t use it unless you fix the issue.

 Outdated (or faulty) Network Driver

-An outdated or faulty driver can make connecting to Zoom meetings almost next to impossible.
+An outdated or faulty driver can cause problems with connecting to Zoom meetings.

 To fix the issue, you must download and install the latest network drivers.